NOTICE: Proposed Renewal of General Permit #6

 The 82nd State General Assembly passed legislation which required the Department to write new rules and a provide issuance of a General Permit to authorize well construction and well services related wastewater discharge when that discharge reaches a Water of the United States.
 As of March 17, 2010, all well construction, well related service, and GHEX loop borehole drilling related wastewater that reaches a Water of the United States is regulated by National Pollution Discharge Elimination System permit (NPDES) General Permit #6 or GP6.

 Well construction wastewater is the wastewater generated by any well drilling related activity in our state.
 These activities include new well construction, existing well rehabilitation and renovation, pump installation, test pumping, geothermal borehole and well drilling, and other types of drilling that access or use the groundwater for a specific purpose.
 This wastewater can be made up of drilling fluids or groundwater, can be very turbid, can contain geologic material, or can consist of nearly clear groundwater.
 If the well drilling related discharge leaves the construction site it becomes wastewater discharge.

-Anytime the wastewater generated by well related construction and services discharges off-site and reaches a Water of the United States, the wastewater falls under the requirements of GP6.
-GP6 requires the well-related wastewater to comply with the treatment standards and discharge requirements in the general permit.
-If the well construction or well services related wastewater does not reach Waters of the United States, the discharge is not subject to GP6.
+Any time the wastewater generated by well related construction and services discharges off-site and reaches a Water of the United States, the wastewater falls under the requirements of GP6.
+GP6 requires the well related wastewater to comply with the treatment standards and discharge requirements in the general permit.
+If the well construction or well services related wastewater does not reach a Water of the United States, the discharge is not subject to GP6.